Last updated: 29/10/2020

 6. Laundry basket

-Whilst everyone goes to uni with the intention of doing their own washing, sometimes it just doesn’t get done in the midst of lectures, seminars, exams, and socialising.
+While everyone goes to uni with the intention of doing their own washing, sometimes it just doesn’t get done in the midst of lectures, seminars, exams, and socialising.
 This means that, for the most part, it either ends up in piles around your room or in a bag to be transported back home for mum and dad.
-However, regardless of whether or not you plan to do your washing at uni, a laundry basket is a great thing to have.
-It not only keeps your dirty clothes away from your clean clothes, but it’ll stop your room from getting too messy.

 7. Clothes airer